Healthy Homes Assessment Roys Hill

 What We Do

-As building inspectors, we deal with all the issues that come with professional home inspects.
-We’re there to make sure that you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the components that come with specialist home Inspections.
+We’re there to make sure you make the best decision when purchasing your next property.

-We consider your investment to be a serious one and conduct detailed inspections so you won’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the enjoyable aspects of owning or purchasing an house.
+We are serious about your investment and conduct detailed examinations to ensure that you don’t get any unexpected or expensive surprises meaning you can relax and focus on the enjoyable aspects of buying or owning the house.

-We are specialised in a range of solutions to make sure that you are completely aware of the state of any property you could be considering buying or selling as well as additional services.
+We specialise in a range of services to ensure that you are completely aware of the state of any property you might be thinking of buying or selling and also other solutions.

-With our systematic approach to your inspection of your home and the latest software technology including digital photos imbedded into your report, you are able to actually see any issues that may be discovered.
-With our comprehensive reporting it is not surprising that we get so many clients recommending our services to their family and friends.
+We have a systematic method of conducting your house inspection and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any problems that might be identified.
+Through our comprehensive report, it’s easy to understand why we have so many clients who recommend our service to family and friends.

 Comprehensive House Assessments